data-solution-automation-engine/data-solution-framework/docs/design-patterns/design-pattern-generic-date-math.md

 73|Cheese – Gold|04-04-2011|31-12-9999

 The first record is a dummy record created together with the Hub record.
 This was updated as part of the history / SCD updates.
 Before being joined to the other sets this Satellite table is joined to the Hub table first.
-The Hub table maps the Data Warehouse key ‘73’ to the business key ‘CHS’.
+The Hub table maps the Data Warehouse key ‘73’ to the business key 'CHS'.

 SAT Product –Channel (Link-Satellite):
 Link Key